 Price includes optional return transportation to South Rim or Flagstaff, AZ

-There are two ways to get to the trip’s launch point and home again at the end of your adventure, depending on whether or not you will have a vehicle.
-With both options, you will need to spend the night before your trip launches at the South Rim of Grand Canyon, as the hike into the Canyon begins early the morning of your trip.
+There are multiple ways to get to the trip’s starting point and home again at the end of your adventure, depending on whether or not you will have a vehicle.
+Either way, you will need to spend the night before your trip launches at the South Rim of Grand Canyon, as the hike into the Canyon begins early the morning of your trip.
 You do not have enough time to arrive on the morning of your hike.

-If you DO NOT have a vehicle, you can arrive at South Rim by several different options.
+If you DO NOT have a vehicle, you have several options:

-You can fly between South Rim and Las Vegas with Grand Canyon Airlines.
-To book flights to and from South Rim visit www.bar10.com or call 800-582-4139.
+- Alternately, you can fly between South Rim and Las Vegas with Grand Canyon Airlines.

 Pre- and Post-Trip Lodging

 You will want to stay at the South Rim Village in Grand Canyon National Park the night before your hike in.
 As rooms book up quickly at the South Rim, please book your room as soon as possible.
-Reservations open 13 months in advance.
-To book lodging, visit Xanterra at www.grandcanyonlodges.com.
+Reservations open one year in advance.
 We recommend spending the night your river trip ends in Flagstaff or at the South Rim.